davidaparicio/labshock/README.md

 - Pentest Fury is for personal, non-commercial use only.
 - Redistribution, modification, or commercial use is prohibited.
 - See [LICENSE](LICENSE) for details.

+⚠️ Disclaimer:

+This tool is intended for use only in the Labshock virtual environment.
+The developer is not responsible for any misuse or unauthorized access attempts.
+Using this tool against systems without explicit permission may violate local laws or regulations.

 Ready for OT-focused pentesting.

 <p align="center">